Assembling your view…

 New Delhi vs Gurugram in 2026: cost index 128 vs 125, rent ₹22,000 vs ₹22,000, income ₹6,80,000 vs ₹7,80,000, QoL 46 vs 44.

-On quality of life, New Delhi leads with a composite score of 46/100 — reflecting its safety (42), healthcare (80), and walkability (55) metrics.
+On quality of life, New Delhi scores a composite score of 46/100 — reflecting its safety (42), healthcare (80), and walkability (55) metrics.
 Layer in taxes, though, and the math changes. affordability and QoL don't always move in the same direction, and India is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.